18020132/dao-duc-tung.github.io/src/pages/projects/good-to-great/chapter-2-level-5-leadership/index.md

 ### The successors

-Set up their successors for even greater success in the next generation, whereas egocentric Level 4 leaders often set up their successors for failure.
+Set up their successors for even greatr success in the next generation, whereas egocentric Level 4 leaders often set up their successors for failure.

 ### A compelling modesty